LennyThompson/firebase-demo/README.md

 ###Now we want to add a new image to our photo album.

-The ```javascript`saveToDatabase` method on the image object is used.
+The `saveToDatabase` method on the image object is used.
 Just to be contrary this returns a promise...
 This is mainly due to the storage API, but also it doesnt really matter as we dont need an observable.
 Adding a new image will ultimately trigger a change to the already observed list of images and update the DOM.

 The key points here are, we generate a new imageId that will form part of the path to the image in the database and the storage, the storage object is stored first, and then the databsase object (otherwise the list obserable will start trying to access the storage before it exists).

 Then we just let the edit page wait on completion before navigating back to the home page.

 Back in the home page the list observable will get notification of the new image and update the DOM.
-Note that the image will be sorted into the list based on the ```javascript``$key` (or imageId) value, which may not be the best...
+Note that the image will be sorted into the list based on the `$key` (or imageId) value, which may not be the best...

 ###So now we might edit an image in the list...